pifight/pifight/README.md

 with Raspberry Pi in mind.
 Raspberry Pi makes a consistent, portable, affordable robot platform.
 We can ensure all robots have the same computing resources available and nobody has to break the bank.

+Pi Fight was inspired by the 1981 game [RobotWar by Muse Software](http://corewar.co.uk/robotwar/index.htm).

 ## Documentation